Bayesian measures of leverage and influence: Discussion

 There is a strong connection between local influence and predictive information criteria.
-All information criteria are based on the same principle that aims to correct for optimism in a numeric assessment of model fit by adding a complexity penalty.
+All of these criteria are based on the same principle that optimism in a numeric assessment of model fit can be offset by adding a complexity penalty.
 Over-fitted models are likely to be both highly optimistic -- hence requiring a large penalty -- and be sensitive to small changes to the data.
 So intuitively it is not surprising to find this connection.
-It is interesting that the penalties used by WAIC and DIC can be derived in a rigorous way from the same local sensitivity framework based on phi-divergences.
+Nevertheless, it is interesting that the penalties used by WAIC and DIC can be derived from the same local sensitivity framework based on phi-divergences.
 This connection may also help to understand the differences between WAIC and DIC.
-The WAIC penalty $\pW$ penalizes an aggregate measure of influence whereas the alternative DIC penalty $\pD^*$ penalizes an aggregate measure of leverage.
-The Bayesian concept of leverage is derived from a posterior predictive framework and is closely related to Value of Information analysis, in which decisions are guided by the assumption that the model is true.
-Hence the main difference between WAIC and DIC is that the latter incorporates an explicit ``good model'' assumption.
+The WAIC penalty $\pW$ is an aggregate measure of influence whereas the alternative DIC penalty $\pD^*$ is an aggregate measure of leverage.
+This suggests that WAIC will be more sensitive to highly influential observations.
+The Bayesian leverage $LLEV$ is derived from a posterior predictive framework and is closely related to Value of Information analysis, in which decisions are guided by the assumption that the model is true.
+Hence DIC incorporates an assumption that the model is correct.

-The alternative DIC penalty $\pV$ measures sensitivity to a particular perturbation of the data that may reveal prior-data conflict.
-Whereas $\pW$ and $\pD^*$ are often numerically very similar, section~\ref{section:prior_data_conflict} shows that $\pV$ may penalize models much more strongly in the presence of prior-data conflict.
-This phenomenon might actually make $\pV$ a more attractive penalty for model choice since {\em ceteris paribus} we would normally want to choose a model without prior-data conflict.
+The ratio $\pV/\pW$ measures sensitivity to perturbations of the learning rate that may reveal prior-data conflict.
+While $\pW$ and $\pD^*$ are often numerically very similar, section~\ref{section:prior_data_conflict} shows that $\pV$ may penalize models much more strongly in the presence of prior-data conflict.
+This phenomenon might actually make $\pV$ a more attractive penalty for model choice since we would normally want to choose a model without prior-data conflict.
 However, $\pV$ currently only has a heuristic justification in the model choice context.
 The $\pV/\pW$ ratio may be re-purposed to diagnose cross-conflict between different parts of the data.
 This may have interesting applications in modular inference, where the presence of cross-conflict is the justification for departing from the standard rules of Bayesian updating \citep{Jacob2017, Carmona2020}.